Marblehead, Massachusetts: European settlers and fishing

-Marblehead's first European settler was Joseph Doliber in 1629, who set up on the shore near what is now the end of Bradlee Road.
+Marblehead's first European settler was Joseph Doliber or John Peach (highly disputed) in 1629, who set up on the shore near what is now the end of Bradlee Road.
 Three years earlier, Isaac Allerton, a Pilgrim from the Mayflower, had arrived in the area and established a fishing village at Marblehead Little Harbor.
 In May 1635, the General Court of Massachusetts Bay established the town of Marblehead on land that belonged to Salem.
 Marblehead residents, who never saw eye-to-eye with their more devout and conservative neighbors, were delighted, but less than a year later, the lawmakers reversed themselves.
 Marblehead finally became independent of Salem in 1649.At times called "Marvell Head", "Marble Harbour" (by Captain John Smith) and "Foy" (by immigrants from Fowey, Cornwall), the town would be named "Marblehead" by settlers who mistook its granite ledges for marble.
 It began as a fishing village with narrow crooked streets, and developed inland from the harbor.
 The shoreline smelled of drying fish, typically cod.
 These were exported abroad and to Salem.

 The town had one accused individual during the Salem Witch Trials, Wilmot Redd.
 She was found guilty of witchcraft and executed by hanging on September 22, 1692.

 The town peaked economically just before the American Revolution, as locally financed privateering vessels sought bounty from large European ships.
 Much early architecture survives from the era, including the Jeremiah Lee Mansion.